-- Canyon Creek Cabinet Company: This company sources their cabinets in multiple locations along the West Coast and in NY.
+- Canyon Creek Cabinet Company: This company sources its cabinets in multiple locations along the West Coast and in NY.

-- Kitchen Craft Cabinetry: This NY-based company sources their hand-crafted cabinets to multiple locations in NY and NJ.
+- Kitchen Craft Cabinetry: This NY-based company sources its hand-crafted cabinets to multiple locations in NY and NJ.

 - Kitchen Cabinet Kings: This online cabinet resource is the perfect place to order and discover your new bamboo cabinets online.